-"I consider investing in an enterprise which is a supplier of our Company."
+"I consider investing in a company which is a supplier of our Company."

 If your position and mission in the Company call you to make decisions in relation with this supplier, this will de facto generate a conflict of interest.